The data model

 Data conventions

 In the Data object you can store all variables that you want with the structure of your choice.
 But there are some special variables that Lume understands (See Standard variables documentation) and other variables considered good practices or common conventions.
-This is a list of all of them:
+This is a list with all of them:

 url string